 Who should you call when it is time to buy?

 The Listing Agent

-Buyer Agency happens in one of two ways:
+Buyer Agents and Agency happens in one of two ways:

-Here is what Money Magazine says about Buyer Agency:
+Here is what Money Magazine says about Buyer Agents:

 U.S. News & World Report says:

 “If you agent isn’t a Buyer Broker, then he works for the seller.”

 But, you should watch out for agents who want to act as dual agents representing both parties, buyer and seller, in a real estate transaction.
 It is hard to do this and lookout for the best interests of both clients.

 If you were in a lawsuit, would you hire your opponent’s attorney?
 Of course not.
 You would want your own attorney to represent you.